meechkb/retail-sales-forecasting-pipeline/README.md

 ## Overview
 This project builds an end-to-end machine learning pipeline to forecast retail sales using historical transaction data.
 It transforms raw multi-sheet Excel data into a structured time-series dataset, engineers predictive features, and evaluates multiple machine learning and deep learning models.

+This pipeline demonstrates how raw business data can be converted into actionable forecasts for inventory planning, demand forecasting, and revenue optimization.

+---

 ## Problem Statement
 Retail businesses rely on accurate demand forecasting to optimize inventory, staffing, and revenue strategies.
 However, raw transactional data is often incomplete, inconsistent, and not immediately suitable for predictive modeling.

 This project addresses that challenge by cleaning, structuring, and transforming raw data into a format suitable for time-series forecasting.

+---

 ## Data Pipeline